AyushRV/VITY-JAVA-PROJECT/README.md

 ### Project Overview

 Do you find the whole school records system to be rather chaotic, with endless spreadsheets and paper pushing?
 The Campus Course & Records Manager is a simplistic console application that can do away with the clutter and keep the workings of academic administration very simple.
 It is written pure and simple in Java SE and is a tool vast enough to put everything an administrator may ever need within his hands.

-CCRM simply wishes to put its administrator at ease.
-It establishes the connection with a robust Oracle database instead of leaving the administrator to consider the data and its proper organization.
-It lets you perform simple daily tasks through a clean, straightforward command line interface without any hindrance.
+CCRM just wants its administrator to feel comfortable.
+Instead than letting the administrator think about the data and how to properly organize it, it connects to a reliable Oracle database.
+Through a clear, uncomplicated command line interface, it enables you to complete basic everyday chores without any difficulties.

 -----

 ### What It Does